-Effective file management is one of the most important skills that any person can have in the workplace.
+File management is one of the most important skills that any person can have in the workplace.
 This is because without it, a person will not be able to find what they need when they need it.
-File management tips help you staying organized and decluttering your desktop.
+Applying effective file management tips and techniques will help you stay organized and eliminate decluttering.

 You have a lot of files on your computer and it’s hard to keep them organized.
 How do you even start with sorting out files?

 It’s difficult to find old files and folders that you need, especially if they’re deep inside your desktop.
 Your computer slows down, there are tons of duplicates, and it takes forever to delete things.
 It’s a real mess!